llm-bible/llm-bible.github.io/_publications/cheng2019robust.markdown

 bibkey: cheng2019robust
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1906.02443"}
-tags: ['Security', 'Model Architecture', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Applications', 'Model Architecture', 'Security', 'Pretraining Methods']
 ---
 Neural machine translation (NMT) often suffers from the vulnerability to noisy perturbations in the input.
 We propose an approach to improving the